Completed: 2021

 Education studios and classrooms are concentrated on the WAG’s penthouse level, providing students access to the large rooftop sculpture garden.
 New education spaces include a dedicated education lobby and reception, clay studio, kiln room, and two exterior studios for summer and winter activities, such as stone carving and ice sculpting.

-The design team for Qaumajuq is composed of Michael Maltzan Architecture (Design Architect) and Cibinel Architecture Ltd (Associate Architect).
+The design team for Qaumajuq is Cibinel Architecture Ltd (Associate Architect) in collaboration with Michael Maltzan Architecture, Los Angeles, California (Design Architect).

 More information can be found at: wag.ca/qaumajuq